AndrewCzh/SDE-project/Progress_and_goals.md

 -   Add a player history display page in the profile page         - Store history into game collections

 We decided to meet every Thursday after class to discuss what and how we want to achieve each goal listed above.
+We have decided to deploy it in pythonanywhere now.
-We are not sure where we want to deploy to.
-But we will discuss later today.
-For now, we expect to achieve all the goals we listed above.
+We expect to achieve all the goals we listed above.
 But we may find more interesting goals as the semester goes.